Don Stemen, PhD

 Introduction to Sociolegal Studies SLGL 200

-Stemen, Don and Gipsy Escobar. (forthcoming).
+Stemen, Don and Gipsy Escobar.
+(2018).
 Whither the prosecutor?
 Prosecutor and county effects on guilty plea outcomes in Wisconsin.
 Justice Quarterly.

 Andres F. Rengifo, Don Stemen, and Ethan Amidon.
 (2017).
 When policy comes to town: Discourses and dilemmas of implementation of a statewide reentry policy in Kansas.
 Criminology 55: 603-630